iwelch/sylspace/README.md

 ## Developing

-SylSpace is written in Mojolicious.
+SylSpace is written in perl Mojolicious.

 The `SylSpace` top-level executable initializes a variety of global features and then starts the app loop.